-This room features an Albion hand press, built in England in 1839.
-This press was used as the primary teaching tool when the Bibliographical Press was founded.
+This room features an Albion hand press, built in England in the 1800s.
+This press was used as the primary teaching tool when The Bibliographical Press was founded.
 Also included in this installation is a composition stand that was a gift from Oxford University Press to the Yale University Library in 1932, although the stand itself is much older.
 A type cabinet filled with a variety of fonts, a library card catalog repurposed to hold spacing material, and two cabinets for storage of paper and printing tools complete this small-scale working press room.
-Other press equipment has been part of the Bibliographical Press over the years and is now housed at Yale Printing and Publishing Services as part of a partnership with the Yale University Library to teach students about printing history from its origins to current practice.